SystemsApproach/private5g/core.rst

-    5G Mobile Core (NG-Core), represented as a collection of microservices, where 3GPP defines the interfaces connecting the Mobile Core CP ane UP to the RAN (denoted N2 and N3, respectively).
+    5G Mobile Core (NG-Core), represented as a collection of microservices, where 3GPP defines the interfaces connecting the Mobile Core CP and UP to the RAN (denoted N2 and N3, respectively).

-Starting with the User Plane (UP), the *UPF (User Plane Function)* forwards traffic between RAN and the Internet.
-In addition to IP packet forwarding, the UPF is responsible for policy enforcement, lawful intercept, traffic usage reporting, and QoS policing.
+Starting with the User Plane (UP), the *UPF (User Plane Function)* forwards traffic between the RAN and the Internet.
+In addition to IP packet forwarding, the UPF is responsible for policy enforcement, lawful intercept, traffic usage measurement, and QoS policing.
 These are all common functions in access routers, even if they go beyond what you usually find in enterprise or backbone routers.
-The other detail of note is that because the RAN is an overlay network, the RAN side of the UPF (corresponding to the N3 interface) is responsible for encapsulating and decapsulating packets transmitted to base stations (as depicted in :numref:`Figure %s <fig-tunnels>` of Section 2.3).
+The other detail of note is that, because the RAN is an overlay network, the UPF is responsible for tunneling (i.e., encapsulating and decapsulating) packets as they are transmitted to and from base stations over the N3 interface (as depicted in :numref:`Figure
+%s <fig-tunnels>` of Section 2.3).

 The rest of the functional elements in :numref:`Figure %s
 <fig-5g-core>` implement the Control Plane (CP).
 Of these, two